 Borscht is a common traditional sour soup in Slavic countries.
-The most popular borscht is the variation of Ukrainian origin made with beetroot, which is the main character of this delicious soup.
+The most popular borscht is the variation of Ukrainian origin with beetroot.
+Beetroot is the main character of this delicious soup.
 Originally Borscht is made with beef shank, but I made the vegetarian version.
 Borscht has all the ingredients you need during wintertime.
-There are many different ways to make borscht, I heard there are borscht recipes which includes about 30 ingredients!!
+There are many different ways to make borscht, I heard there are borscht recipes that include about 30 ingredients!!
 I guarantee you, this soup is packed with lots of healthy ingredients.
-In this recipe I used fresh organic red beets from the market, onions, carrots, potatoes, cabbage, dill and a bit of sour cream on top.
+In this recipe, I used fresh organic red beets from the market, onions, carrots, potatoes, cabbage, dill, and a bit of sour cream on top.

 Flashback to Listvyanka, Russia

-So here you go, a recipe of the wonderfully satisfying borscht, perfect for a cold weather day!
+So here you go, a recipe of the wonderfully satisfying borscht, perfect for a cold-weather day and to cleanse your body with detoxifying beetroots.

 Classic Vegetarian Borscht (Ukrainian Beet Soup)